 Good luck with the search for the perfect kitten!
 Remember cats are not disposable items, they are a life time commitment, easily up to 15 years.
 When you buy a kitten it is your responsibility for the rest of its life.
 Choose carefully now and be prepared to wait for the right kitten for you, don't rush.

 Kitten cost: $2,100 (takes effect for new enquiries 1 Feb 2022)

 This price includes:

-We are more than happy to help with purchases (at very favourable rates) of litter trays (we have a supply), kitty litter, transport cages (we have a Maine Coon sized supply), Royal Canin biscuits, Nutrience Grain Free biscuits, Blackhawk Biscuits, beds, toys etc. We have the cages and litter trays on site.
+We are more than happy to help with purchases (at very favourable rates) of litter trays (we have a supply), kitty litter, transport cages (we have a Maine Coon sized supply), Royal Canin biscuits, Purina ProPlan biscuits, beds, toys etc. We have the cages and litter trays on site.
 Just ask and we can chat about it.

 We are happy to supply help with feeding suggestions or any ongoing problems there may be.
-Our cats and kittens are fed a mixture of raw food (mince and our own minced chicken frame mix, see more details about this on our other info page) and Royal Canin Maine Coon biscuits, grain free Nutrience biscuits and in the case of kittens Royal Canin kitten biscuits.
+Our cats and kittens are fed a mixture of raw food (mince and our own minced chicken frame mix, see more details about this on our other info page) and Royal Canin Maine Coon biscuits, Purina Pro-Plan and in the case of kittens Royal Canin kitten biscuits.

-We are located on the north western outskirts of Auckland, New Zealand, so buyers outside of this area may want to travel to pick them up or we can arrange for them to be shipped to buyers at their cost.
+We are located in rural Okahune on the Central Plateau, Central North Island, New Zealand, so buyers outside of this area may want to travel to pick them up or we can arrange for them to be shipped to buyers at their cost.
 Please contact us or Air New Zealand for a price for pet transport.
 We are happy to organise shipping and we are also able to organise a suitable air freight compatible cage at cost.

 Occasionally we will be retiring breeding cats, who will be available to thoroughly vetted forever homes, upon special application only.
 We care deeply for the welfare of our cats and want them to be perfectly suited to a forever home before we let them get adopted.